Contact Us

 Effective training cultivates culture, identifies gaps, and utilizes active learning strategies for improved retention and performance.

 At the heart of every successful business lies its people.
-Their values, beliefs, and behaviors shape the organizational culture from top to bottom, influencing every decision and determining the company's success.
+Their values, beliefs, and behaviours shape the organizational culture from top to bottom, influencing every decision and determining the company's success.
 This is where effective training plays a pivotal role.
 It serves as the bedrock for nurturing a mature organizational culture, one that is vital for fostering a robust food safety culture.

 However, results from the 2024 Global Training survey (Campden BRI and Intertek Alchemy), highlight how some of the fundamental requirements for effective training are being missed.
 Let’s examine just a few of the key findings from the 3000 industry responses, and why these matter.